 Ghee (pronounced GEE with a hard G) is the pure butterfat left over after the milk solids and water are removed from butter.
-It's used widely in Indian cooking, and ghee is the Hindi word for fat.
+It's used widely in cooking Indian foods, and ghee is the Hindi word for fat.
 Ghee might as well be a synonym for clarified butter, although there is one slight difference.

-Like clarified butter, ghee is made by melting butter, cooking off the water and separating the clear, golden butterfat from the milk solids.
+Like clarified butter, ghee is made by melting butter, cooking off the water, and separating the clear golden butterfat from the milk solids.
 The only difference is that in some traditions, ghee is simmered for a little while, thus browning the milk solids and adding a slightly nutty flavor to the finished product.
 Not all ghee recipes necessarily specify the browning of the milk solids, however, so for all practical purposes, ghee is clarified butter with an Indian name.

 Making Ghee at Home

 Making ghee at home is a simple recipe that will yield great results and can be used for cooking many types of food.
 In fact, to make ghee you only need one ingredient: one pound of unsalted butter (some recipes do use salted butter).

 - Place the butter in a medium-sized saucepan and cook over medium heat.

 - Maintain a gentle simmer on the butter until the middle layer becomes golden and clear.

 - When the ghee is done, skim all of the foam off the top layer and turn off the heat.

 - Carefully pour the golden middle layer through a strainer and into a clean, dry glass jar.